kismetwireless/kismet-web-docs/content/en/docs/readme/configuring/wardrive.md

     identifier: "wardrive-37c3080141199b5ce6efbd7e2dde7d00"
 weight: 50
 toc: true
+aliases:
+    - /docs/readme/wardriving/
 ---

 The wardriving mode configuration overlay (and code to support it) was added to Kismet in `2022-01-git` and subsequent releases.

 ## Wardriving mode

-Kismet is already equipped for what most would consider to be wardriving out of the box:  With a GPS and one (or more) Wi-Fi cards, Kismet will generate logs suitable for uploading to Wigle or generating your own maps and logs.
+Kismet is already equipped for what most would consider to be wardriving out of the box:  With a GPS and one (or more) Wi-Fi cards, Kismet will generate logs suitable for uploading to [Wigle](https://wigle.net) or generating your own maps and logs.

 Many people however want to run Kismet on what would typically be considered light-weight or even underpowered hardware, which presents challenges in high-density areas (or even lower density areas, depending how under-powered the hardware is).